Property assessment is the process of placing a dollar value on property for taxation purposes and is governed by Provincial Legislation.

 - Taxes are due on or before June 30

-- Late payment of taxes incur a 6% penalty on current charges on July 1st, 6% penalty on current charges on October 1st and 12% penalty on the total balance owing on January 1st
+- Late payments incur a 6% penalty on current charges on October1, and 12% penalty on the total balance owing on January 1.

 In addition to your assessment information, you will see two tax sections on your notice:

-School/Education: Generates revenue to support the annual requisition from the Government of Alberta.
+- School/Education Taxes: These taxes generate revenue to support the annual requisition from the Government of Alberta.
 The province sets the education tax rates on behalf of the Alberta School Foundation Fund (ASFF) and Catholic School District.
-Every property owner in Alberta is responsible for paying school taxes regardless if they are using any service.
+Every property owner in Alberta is responsible for paying school taxes regardless of whether they use any service.